citp/privacy-policy-historical/a/ap/app/appboy.com.md

 ### Processing of personal information in the U.S. and elsewhere

-Specifically, our Website servers are located in the United States, and our group companies and third party service providers and partners operate in the United States, Singapore and the United Kingdom.
+Specifically, our Website servers are located in the United States, and our group companies and third-party service providers and partners operate in the United States, Singapore and the United Kingdom.
 This means that when we collect your personal information as a Data Controller, we may process it in any of these countries.
-These countries may have data protection laws that are different to the laws of your country (and, in some cases, may not be as protective), but we will put in place appropriate safeguards.
+These countries may have data protection laws that are different to the laws of your country (and, in some cases, may not be as protective), but we will put in place appropriate safeguards, including certification to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce.

 Braze stores our Customer’s data either in the United States or in the European Union at data centers run by third-party hosting providers.
 As Data Controllers, our Customers decide where they want their data stored and Braze, as a Data Processor, complies with our Customers’ instructions.
 Personal information stored in Braze’s EU data center may nonetheless be accessed in the United States in connection with the provision of technical and customer support.
-In order to validate this transfer of personal data from the EU to the United States, Braze enters into the Standard Contractual Clauses (the “Model Clauses”) with our EU Customers on request, in order to ensure that this personal data is adequately protected in accordance with EU standards.
 Where Braze uses sub-processors located in other jurisdictions, it will employ methods to validate the transfer of personal data to such jurisdictions from the United States in accordance with the requirements of applicable law.

+Braze complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+Braze has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
+Braze is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
+In connection with onward transfers, Braze has responsibility for the processing of personal information that it receives under the Privacy Shield and subsequently transfers to any third party who is acting as an agent on Braze’s behalf.
+Braze will remain responsible under the Privacy Shield Principles if any such agent processes such personal information in a manner that is inconsistent with those Principles, unless Braze can provide evidence that it is not responsible for the event giving rise to the damage.
+In compliance with the Privacy Shield Principles, Braze commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Braze at:

+privacy@braze.com
+Braze Privacy Policy Issues
+318 West 39th Street, 5th floor
+New York, NY 10018

+Braze has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints regarding personal data transferred from the EU and Switzerland.
+Under certain circumstances, individuals may be able to invoke binding arbitration, in accordance with the Privacy Shield requirements.
+In addition, as a U.S.-based company, Braze may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 ### Security